Wolvinny/fursuit-fan-controller/README.md

 The VCC and GND cables can come directly from the USB connection, they do not neccesarily need to be connected via the arduino, though both will work.

-### If you end up using my project, it would mean a lot if you could [support me](https://kofi.wolvinny.dev).
+### If you end up using my project, it would mean a lot if you could star it and [support me](https://kofi.wolvinny.dev).
 I spent a lot of time making this and optimising it for other people to read and use, even the smallest amount helps ne out, and i plan on making more fursuit-related projects in the future

 If you have any questions or any problems, feel free to contact me at mail@wolvinny.dev